 Kate Boyd and Lindsay Carbonell tested their coding skills in developing a prototype of an Artificial Intelligence journalist using a database of user questions to create a chat-based information service through the Facebook Messenger app.
 The Wilmington Star News has used a product called “My Reporter” where viewers can submit questions to reporters that may be answered and posted on their website.
 It has been a time-consuming process for the organization that Boyd and Carbonell looked to streamline using an automated system.
 Their prototype has limitations due to the format of the existing platform, but it could be scalable so that other newsrooms can use it.

-Alexis Barnes spent the last year learning how to use Virtual Reality technology as news reporting in the Reese News Lab and helped on all the Media Innovation Fellows projects internally.
+Alexis Barnes spent the last year learning how to use Virtual Reality technology as news reporting in the Reese Innovation Lab and helped on all the Media Innovation Fellows projects internally.

 The fellows were given 12 weeks to work on their projects, which is enough time to pinpoint a problem and test possible solutions.
 Professor Thornburg explained the timeline functions so that students can test ideas for a local organization so that the organization does not have to use valuable resources, such as time and money, during the prototype stage.
 Thornburg added “Twelve weeks gets you to answer: ‘is this a question that is worth pursuing?’
 It doesn’t get you a beta product.”
 Professor King also mentored the fellows and said he learns along with them.
 “We are two to three years away from AI being used by local newsrooms.
 We are just not there yet.”

 Susan King, dean of the UNC Hussman School of Journalism and Media, summarized the benefits of the program for students and local media partners: “People really want to know how you all think.
 We at universities have the luxury of being able to try something and if it fails – no problem!
 Because that’s what people do at universities.
 It’s really important that we share what you do because nobody can do this kind of thing when their job is to make money.”